-The legality of the shares of Common Stock to be issued in connection with this Offering is being passed upon for the Company by the law firm of O'Melveny & Myers LLP, Los Angeles, California.
-Certain legal matters relating to this Offering are being passed upon for the Underwriter by the law firm of Chapman and Cutler, Chicago, Illinois.
-O'Melveny & Myers LLP, and Chapman and Cutler will rely as to certain matters of Maryland law on the opinion of Ballard Spahr Andrews & Ingersoll, LLP, Baltimore, Maryland.
+The legality of the shares of Common Stock to be issued in connection with this offering is being passed upon for the Company by the law firm of O'Melveny & Myers LLP, Los Angeles, California.
+Certain legal matters relating to this offering are being passed upon for the underwriters by the law firm of Mayer, Brown & Platt.
+O'Melveny & Myers LLP and Mayer, Brown & Platt will rely as to certain matters of Maryland law on the opinion of Ballard Spahr Andrews & Ingersoll, LLP, Baltimore, Maryland.